Medical Malpractice Attorney in Miami

 Frequently Asked Questions

-In Miami, the statute of limitation—the maximum amount of time someone can wait to file a medical malpractice claim—is only two years from the time when the person either knew or should have reasonably known that an injury or death occurred due to malpractice.
+In Miami, the statute of limitation—the maximum amount of time someone can wait to file a medical malpractice lawsuit—is only two years from the time when the person either knew or should have reasonably known that an injury or death occurred due to malpractice.
 In the special event that the provider actively and knowingly concealed the malpractice, the statute of limitations is two years from when the injury was finally discovered.

 Florida medical malpractice law is unique and can be very complicated.
 Additionally, medical and insurance interests continuously lobby for legislation to make it harder for individuals to hold doctors and hospitals accountable for their mistakes.
 These laws may limit a patient’s options in a negligence case.
 The burden is on the plaintiff to prove the doctor or medical professional was liable, meaning it is up to the victim to provide the standard of proof that all four elements in the case exist.
 Due to the difficulty of establishing all elements of a malpractice case, most patients seek the counsel of a Miami lawyer specializing in medical malpractice, to ensure the best chances of a successful outcome.
 The experienced attorneys at Schlacter Law fight back against big insurance companies, using their expertise earned from hundreds of cases to win compensation for their clients.